28BYJ-48 Stepper Motor with Raspberry Pi Pico using MicroPython

-In this tutorial, we will learn about the 28BYJ-48 stepper motor and how to interface it with Raspberry Pi Pico using a UNL2003 driver.
-The 28BYJ-48 stepper motor is inexpensive and one of the most commonly used stepper motors out there.
-It comes with a UL2003 motor driver attached to it that is responsible for driving a stepper motor.
-The reason for using a driver is that the Raspberry Pi Pico GPIO pins can not provide enough driving current to a 28BYJ-48 stepper motor.
-The second important reason is that it protects the board’s pins from getting damaged due to the high current requirement of a stepper motor than a maximum current that Raspberry Pi Pico pins can provide.
+In this tutorial, we will learn about the 28BYJ-48 stepper motor and how to interface it with Raspberry Pi Pico using a ULN2003 driver.
+The 28BYJ-48 stepper motor is one of the most inexpensive and widely used stepper motors available today.
+It comes with a ULN2003 motor driver board that is responsible for driving the stepper motor.
+The Raspberry Pi Pico GPIO pins cannot provide enough driving current for the 28BYJ-48 stepper motor, so a dedicated driver is essential.
+The driver also protects the board’s GPIO pins from damage caused by the high current demands of the stepper motor.

 We have a similar guide using MicroPython for ESP32: